Administrative Procedure 317

 - Immediate Risk Procedures

-- These are those matters for immediate police intervention.
+- Matters for immediate police intervention.

 - The principal or designate shall contact the police immediately and take steps to ensure the safety of all those in the school by activating established procedures such as school evacuation or school security (lockdown).